umiyuki/llm-jp-eval-mm/README.md

 ```

 ### How to Release to PyPI

 ```
 git tag -a v0.x.x -m "version 0.x.x" git push origin --tags
 ```
+Or you can manually create a new release on GitHub.

 ### How to Update the Website
 Please refer to [github_pages/README.md](./github_pages/README.md).

+## Acknowledgements
+- [Heron](https://github.com/turingmotors/heron): We refer to the Heron code for the evaluation of the Japanese Heron Bench task.
+- [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval): We refer to the lmms-eval code for the evaluation of the JMMMU and MMMU tasks.

+We also thank the developers of the evaluation datasets for their hard work.